Testament (band): Transitional period (1992–2004)

-By 2003, Chuck Billy had made a full recovery, and the band began performing live again with a new drummer, Jon Allen of Sadus.
+By 2002, Billy had made a full recovery, and the band began performing live again with a new lineup, which included then-Sadus drummer Jon Allen.
 In 2004, the band changed their lineup once again for their summer festival appearances.
-Jon Allen was replaced by Paul Bostaph, returning to the band for a second stint after a decade's absence.
-Lead guitarist Steve Smyth departed to join Nevermore and was replaced by ex-Halford guitarist "Metal" Mike Chlasciak.
-Shortly after Steve Smyth's departure, Eric Peterson fell down a flight of stairs, breaking his leg, and was unavailable for some dates.
-He was temporarily replaced by Steve Smyth.
+Allen was replaced by Paul Bostaph, returning to the band for a second stint after a decade's absence.
+Lead guitarist Steve Smyth departed to join Nevermore and was replaced by former Halford guitarist "Metal" Mike Chlasciak.
+Shortly after Smyth's departure, Peterson fell down a flight of stairs, breaking his leg, and was unavailable for some dates; he was temporarily replaced by Smyth.

-Reunion of classic lineup and The Formation of Damnation (2005–2010)
+Reunion of "classic lineup" and The Formation of Damnation (2005–2010)

-In May 2005, it was announced that Testament would be doing a brief Europe-only reunion tour – known as the "10 Days in May Tour" – featuring the classic lineup of Billy, Peterson, Skolnick and Christian, with drum duties shared between John Tempesta and Louie Clemente.
+In May 2005, it was announced that Testament would be doing a brief European reunion tour – known as the "10 Days in May Tour" – featuring the "classic lineup" of Billy, Peterson, Skolnick and Christian, with drum duties shared between John Tempesta and Louie Clemente.
 After the success of the initial tour dates, Testament announced more dates in the U.S., Europe, and Japan with the classic lineup.
 Later that year, Skolnick also toured the East Coast with Trans-Siberian Orchestra.
 The band went on to release a live DVD and CD from the tour entitled Live in London.
-In interviews on the DVD, Eric Peterson expressed his desire to record the follow-up to The Gathering with the classic Testament lineup.
-He also stated that Alex Skolnick had begun writing songs for the new album.
-Chuck Billy was very vocal about how happy he was to have Alex, Greg, Louie, and John Tempesta in the band once again, and hoped to maintain a stable lineup going forward.
+In interviews on the DVD, Eric Peterson expressed his desire to record the follow-up to The Gathering with the "classic" Testament lineup.
+He also stated that Skolnick had begun writing songs for a new album.
+Chuck Billy was very vocal about how happy he was to have Skolnick, Christian, Clemente, and Tempesta in the band once again, and hoped to maintain a stable lineup going forward.
 Also in 2005, Testament's long-out of print documentary Seen Between the Lines was released on DVD for the first time.

 Testament played for the first time in the Middle East at the Dubai Desert Rock festival in March 2006.
-Other notable bands that performed for the Desert Rock Festival were Iron Maiden, Megadeth, Reel Big Fish and 3 Doors Down.
+Other notable bands that performed at the Desert Rock festival were Iron Maiden, Megadeth, Reel Big Fish and 3 Doors Down.

-In July 2007, the band played a show at Jaxx Nightclub in Springfield, Virginia, with Paul Bostaph filling in on drum duties.
-It was later confirmed that Bostaph would be officially returning to the band to record the new album.
+In July 2007, the band played a show at the Jaxx Nightclub in Springfield, Virginia, with Paul Bostaph filling in on drum duties.
+It was later confirmed that Bostaph would be officially returning to the band to record a new album.
 The band debuted a new song at that show titled "The Afterlife", which they also played at Earthshaker Fest.

-In February 2008, the band released the song "More Than Meets the Eye" from the new album on their Myspace page.

-In April 2008, Testament was confirmed for Ozzy Osbourne's Monsters of Rock festival to take place on July 26, 2008, in Calgary, Alberta, Canada.